ember-polyfills/ember-getowner-polyfill/README.md

 # ember-getowner-polyfill

-This provides a polyfill for the `Ember.getOwner` feature added in Ember 2.3.
+This provides a polyfill for the `Ember.getOwner` and `Ember.setOwner` features added in Ember 2.3.

 ## Installation